Tachkste/Parenthesis-Brackets-Matching-using-Stack-algorithm/README.md

 Feature for a text editor to find errors in the usage of brackets in the code.

 ## Problem description
-Your friend is making a text editor for programmers.
-He is currently working on a feature that will find errors in the usage of different types of brackets.
-Code can contain any brackets from the set []{}(), where the opening brackets are [,{, and ( and the closing brackets corresponding to them are ],}, and ).
+Code can contain any brackets from the set
+[]{}(), where the opening brackets are [,{, and ( and the closing brackets corresponding to them are ],}, and ).
 For convenience, the text editor should not only inform the user that there is an error in the usage